 “The problem is you think you have time.”
 Take a moment and think about this famous quote for a minute.
 We delay many decisions in our lives because we believe we still have time.
 Time to follow our passion, take that trip with the family, and complete that personal project you wanted to finish.
 We think we have time to have that relationship we have always been afraid to commit to, time to go and follow our dreams.
 Instead, we postpone all that in hopes of the right time.
 In reality, it’s our way to not face the possibility of failure in those things by putting them on hold and blaming it on time, so if it never happens, well, it was not the right time, that’s all.

-Guess what, there will NEVER be that 100% right moment to do what you wanted to do.
-The truth is any moment is as good as you make out of it, so make every moment count and go after what you want, now.
-We tend to forget we are mortal creatures that decay by time, and that this life you have today is the only life you have, and it is the only life you will ever have, no extra lives, no reruns, and no rehearsals, and most of all, game over, can happen at any minute.
+Guess what?
+There will NEVER be that 100% right moment to do what you want.
+The truth is any moment is as good as you make out of it, so make every moment count and go after what you want now.
+We tend to forget we are mortal creatures that decay with time and that this life you have today is the only life you have, and it is the only life you will ever have, no extra lives, no reruns, and no rehearsals, and most of all, game over, can happen at any minute.
 The YouTube blogger Mohammed Nassar talks about an interesting concept of “postponing Life” and reminds us that we should never postpone living in the now for the sake of an uncertain tomorrow.

 * the box is by VISOUL, the transformational growth tool https://visoul.com/discount/Rakan